Musashi1584/JediClass/X2JediClassWOTC/ReadMe.txt

 [h1]Mod Compatility[/h1]
 This mod is not compatible with the current version of Grimy’s Loot Mod.
+Grimy’s currently breaks pretty much the entire modular saber system.
+It changes a bunch of stuff in the armory to make its upgrades work and to allow upgrades on things, and the Jedi mod relies on the Highlander, which also changes those same things.

 Other incombatibilities are not known yet.

 [h1]Credits[/h1]